6 Ways to Save This Holiday Season

 When you’re considering your savings, the following benefits of an online savings account should be top-of-mind:

 When you’re thinking about online savings account benefits, you’ll want to consider interest.
 A bank will pay you an interest rate (noted in a percentage) multiplied by the total amount of money deposited and maintained in your savings account.
 This percentage, the interest rate, can change over time.
 In December 2018, for example, the Federal Reserve (the central bank for the U.S.) raised its benchmark interest rate due to a strengthened labor market and rising economic activity.
-This rate increase means higher interest rates for banks on the money they deposit at the Federal Reserve.
+This type of rate increase means higher interest rates for banks on the money they deposit at the Federal Reserve.
 Higher interest rates for banks may mean higher savings account interest rates for consumers, too.
 If the Federal Reserve lowers its benchmark interest rate, it’s possible that banks will also lower the interest they pay on their savings accounts.

 Many banks charge a monthly maintenance or account fee if your balance falls below a minimum threshold.
 They may also require you to make a certain number of direct deposits each month in order to avoid a fee.
 With savings account interest rates still relatively low, these bank fees can easily eat up any interest you earn on your savings.
 If you open an online savings account with no monthly maintenance fee, you can rest easy knowing that this online savings account benefit lets your funds go to work building interest to reach your financial goals.